 How do dirt bikes and street bikes differ to handle the different riding and terrain types?
 Of course, there are the obvious things, like suspension height and ground clearance, but also subtle things, like rider position and how you steer.
 Of course, then there are the bikes that muddy the waters by offering different degrees of both on- and off-road capabilities, like adventure touring bikes, which are some of the most popular recent models.

-On-road, you are bound to run across any number of road surfaces, from relatively-smooth gravel and smooth pavement to potholes and road debris.
-Road bike suspensions are tuned to deliver a smooth ride, much like a car, and can to absorb an impact, but suspension travel can be as little as a few inches.
-Off-roading is a challenge all its own, and dirt bikes must absorb a lot of road surface irregularities, not to mention jumps and landings, so suspension travel could be twelve inches or more.
+On the road, you are bound to run across any number of road surfaces, from smooth to rough, but nearly all of them will be paved.
+Road bike suspensions are tuned to soak up the minor imperfections of the pavement, and can absorb an impact, like a pothole, but suspension travel can be as little as a few inches.
+Off-roading is much bigger challenge for the suspension, and dirt bikes must absorb a lot of surface irregularities, not to mention jumps and landings, so suspension travel is often twelve inches or more.

-Like the bikes they are fitted to, the stock tires on a bike give you a good idea what they’re meant for.
+Like the bikes they are fitted to, the tires on a bike give you a good idea what they’re meant for.
 Knobby off-road tires are fitted to dirt bikes to provide traction on loose surfaces, like dirt and gravel.
-Smooth street tires are fitted to road bikes to provide superior traction on pavement and feature wide contact patches for cornering performance.
-Of course, as there are crossover bikes, a wide variety of tires fit various road and trail types.
+They have large empty areas and big blocks to help claw in mud, sand and dirt.
+You can feel the squirrelly nature of knobbies on the street the first time you corner and feel them squirm.

 Street tires tend to have a smooth, rounded shape, with not much empty space at all in them.
 In order to deliver more grip, they put a maximum amount of rubber in contact with the road.
 The tread pattern is there to channel water away from the tire, but it is next to useless in sand, snow, or mud.
 Dual sport tires tend to list percentages, like 50/50, or 80/20, indicating how biased they are to on-road or off-road use.